Understanding Right Foraminal Narrowing

-- Cervical spine (neck) – right foraminal narrowing can lead to pain or tingling that begin in the neck and travel down the right arm and into the right hand.
+- Cervical spine (neck) – right foraminal narrowing can lead to pain or tingling that begins in the neck and travels down the right arm and into the right hand.

 - Thoracic spine (middle back) – although less common than cervical or lumbar stenosis, thoracic stenosis can cause a cramping or pins-and-needles sensation around the right side of the chest, rib cage and kidneys.

 - Lumbar spine (lower back) – the lower back’s flexibility and weight-bearing responsibility make it especially prone to foraminal stenosis.
 Weakness, spasms or an electric, radiating pain may be felt in the right hip, buttock, leg and foot.

-If your physician has confirmed a diagnosis of right foraminal narrowing, he or she may suggest a treatment regimen of pain medication, intermittent rest, hot-cold therapy, and stretching.
+If your physician has confirmed a diagnosis of right foraminal narrowing, he or she may suggest a treatment regimen of pain medication, intermittent rest, hot-cold therapy and stretching.
 If weeks or months of these methods do not help your symptoms to abate, consider contacting Laser Spine Institute.
-Our minimally invasive, outpatient procedures are performed using state-of-the-art endoscopic technology.
-We’ve already helped tens of thousands of people rediscover their lives without back and neck pain, so contact us today for more information and for a complimentary review of your MRI or CT scan.
+Our minimally invasive, outpatient procedures are performed using state-of-the-art technology.
+We’ve already helped tens of thousands of people find meaningful relief from neck and back pain, so contact us today for more information and for a complimentary review of your MRI or CT scan.